2018 PUENTE Cohort - Simon SIlva

 Counseling Component - The PUENTE counselor provides academic, personal, and career counseling to prepare students to transfer to a four-year college or university.
 To help build the educational support network necessary for the students' success, the counselor also integrates the students' families into the program.
 The PUENTE counselor teaches a personal development (PD) class designed to enhance the students' college success.
 Relevant college and career success skills, information, and resources are available to assist each student in examining, planning, and setting her/his personal, academic, and career goals.

-English Component - PUENTE's writing component includes a developmental writing course in the first semester followed by a college transfer-level English composition course.
+English Component - PUENTE's writing component includes a developmental writing course (ENGL 110) in the first semester followed by a college transfer-level English composition course (ENGL 201).
 While adhering to the requirements of the course outlines of specific community college departments, the writing instructor moves generally from narrative or personal writing--in which students develop their voice and confidence--to writing based on rigorous academic prose, including analytical, argumentative, and research-based texts.
 Writing is presented as a process that develops in response to "real-life" audiences and peer groups.

 Students enroll with the same PUENTE instructor for classes over one academic year which creates a supportive environment for students through the curriculum.
 The courses integrate Latino and other multicultural literature in combination with skill-appropriate scaffolding for texts that build in rhetorical and thematic complexity.
 Students are also provided with an opportunity to use mentors and their communities as a resource for writing and to develop their relationships with their mentors.
 The courses offer an environment that provide students with the support and motivation likely to enable them to transfer.